Teen group therapy for teens is an important psychotherapeutic tool.

 - By acting as negative role models who encourage drug abuse in others

 - By covering up for a friend’s substance abuse

 - By influencing other teens’ attitudes about drugs

 Peer group therapy can begin as early as the detox phase and continue throughout substance abuse treatment.
 Support groups and self-help meetings are also vital in the aftercare stage, when the skills learned in rehab must be applied in a “real life” setting.
 In order to be effective, peer group therapy should be structured and facilitated by experienced addiction specialists.
-Groups are conducted by a therapist, counselor or psychiatrist who is credentialed in both adolescent development and addiction treatment.
+Our teen group therapy in Sonoma is conducted by a therapist, counselor or psychiatrist who is credentialed in both adolescent development and addiction treatment.